yingweiwo

 Absorption, Distribution and Excretion

-Viread is a water soluble diester prodrug of the active ingredient tenofovir.
-The oral bioavailability of tenofovir from Viread in fasted subjects is approximately 25%.
-Following oral administration of a single dose of Viread 300 mg to HIV-1 infected subjects in the fasted state, maximum serum concentrations (Cmax) are achieved in 1.0 + or - 0.4 hr.
-Cmax and AUC values are 0.30 + or - 0.09 ug/mL and 2.29 + or - 0.69 ug hr/mL, respectively.
+Viread is a water-soluble diester prodrug of the active ingredient tenofovir.
+The bioavailability of tenofovir is approximately 25% after oral administration of Viread in fasting subjects.
+In fasting HIV-1 infected individuals, after a single oral dose of 300 mg Viread, peak plasma concentration (Cmax) was reached within 1.0 ± 0.4 hours.
+The Cmax and AUC values were 0.30 ± 0.09 μg/mL and 2.29 ± 0.69 μg·hr/mL, respectively.

-Tenofovir disoproxil fumarate is the fumarate salt of the prodrug _tenofovir disoproxil_.
-Tenofovir disoproxil is absorbed and converted to its active form, _tenofovir_, a nucleoside monophosphate (nucleotide) analog.
-Tenofovir is then converted to the active metabolite, _tenofovir diphosphate_, a chain terminator, by constitutively expressed enzymes in the cell.
-Two phosphorylation steps are required to convert tenofovir disoproxil to the active drug form.
-The cytochrome P450 enzyme system is not involved with the metabolism of tenofovir disoproxil or tenofovir.
+Tenofovir disoproxil fumarate is the fumarate salt of the prodrug tenofovir disoproxil fumarate.
+After absorption, tenofovir disoproxil fumarate is converted to its active form, tenofovir, a nucleoside monophosphate (nucleotide) analog.
+Tenofovir is then converted to the active metabolite, tenofovir disoproxil fumarate (a chain terminator), by constitutively expressed enzymes within the cell.
+The conversion of tenofovir disoproxil fumarate to its active drug form requires two phosphorylation steps.
+The cytochrome P450 enzyme system is not involved in the metabolism of tenofovir disoproxil fumarate or tenofovir.

-Tenofovir disoproxil fumarate is a prodrug and is not active until it undergoes diester hydrolysis in vivo to tenofovir and subsequently is metabolized to the active metabolite (tenofovir diphosphate).
+Tenofovir disoproxil fumarate is a prodrug that becomes active only after diester hydrolysis in vivo to tenofovir, which is then metabolized to the active metabolite (tenofovir disoproxil fumarate).

 Biological Half-Life

-Following single dose, oral administration of Viread, the terminal elimination half-life of tenofovir is approximately 17 hours.
+After a single oral dose of Viread, the terminal elimination half-life of tenofovir is approximately 17 hours.

 Toxicity/Toxicokinetics